aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odp-to-docx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert ODP to DOCX?</h2>

+ODP (OpenDocument Presentation) is a file format used by OpenOffice and LibreOffice applications to store presentations.
+It is an open standard for electronic documents and is used for creating presentations.
+DOCX (Office Open XML) is a file format used by Microsoft Word to store documents.
+It is an open standard for electronic documents and is used for creating documents.
+Converting ODP to DOCX is necessary when you need to share your presentation with someone who does not have access to OpenOffice or LibreOffice applications.

+<h2>How Aspose.Total helps for odp to docx conversion?</h2>
-For a Python developer, who is trying to add a ODP to DOCX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert ODP file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOCX format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process from ODP to DOCX.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert ODP file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOCX format.

+The Aspose.Slides for Python via .NET API provides the ability to convert ODP to PDF, HTML, XPS, TIFF, JPEG, PNG, and other image formats.
+It also supports the conversion of ODP to PPTX, PPT, and other presentation formats.
+The Aspose.Words for Python via .NET API provides the ability to convert PDF to DOCX, RTF, HTML, and other document formats.
+It also supports the conversion of DOCX to PDF, RTF, HTML, and other document formats.

+The Aspose.Total for Python via .NET API is easy to use and provides a comprehensive set of features for converting ODP to DOCX.
+It is a reliable and efficient solution for automating the conversion process.
+It is also cost-effective and provides a high-quality output.

 {{% /blocks/products/pf/feature-page-summary %}}